mkoistinen/cmsplugin-form-handler/docs/quickstart.rst

             # This is what this method does by default:
             return self.form_class

+        def get_form_kwargs(self, request, instance):
+            # Use this method to programmatically add additional parameters to
+            # your form.
+By default, this should return an empty dict.
+            return {}

         def get_success_url(self, request, instance):
             # Use this method to programmatically determine the success_url.
             # This is what this method does by default: